Best Gear For Making A Short Film With Your SmartPhone

 Easy Post-Production Workflow

-With a 15 TB file transfer limit and lightning-fast speeds, MASV helps you get work done quicker.
+With no limits on file package sizes and lightning-fast speeds, MASV helps you get work done quicker.

 3. Gimbal